 Next steps if you are getting divorced in Georgia

 Take a breath.
 One of the hardest conversations you will have throughout your divorce is over.

 Next up is to start moving the process forward.
 You’ll need to find a quality attorney.
 Someone who will look at the journey and not just the end result.
 An attorney who knows and understands the impact of divorce on children and how to ease this process.

 Here at Porchlight, we do things differently.
 We do not believe that divorce has to be a stressful and upsetting time.
 We work to provide first-class service that guides you through the process and helps you to start your post-divorce life.

 If you are getting divorced, then please get in touch with Max, the founder of Porchlight.
-Complete the contact form on our contact page to schedule a Legal Clarity Session.
+Complete the contact form on our contact page to schedule a Strategy Session.
 From there, we can help to connect you with the perfect team to bring you through the divorce and into your new life.
 We make the legal process easy, so you can focus on moving positively into your future.

 You can always call 678-435-9069 and speak to us today about your situation.